Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Light Grey PEML Schemes

 \subsection{Physics-Guided Neural Networks}

 In \emph{physics-guided} machine learning (PGML), deep learning techniques are employed to capture the discrepancy between an explicitly defined model based on prior knowledge and the true system from which data is attained.
 The goal is to fine-tune the overall model's parameters (i.e.\ the prior and ML model) in a way that the physical prior knowledge steers the training process toward the desired direction.
 By doing so, the model can be guided to learn latent quantities that align with the known physical principles of the system.
 This ensures that the resulting model is not only accurate in its predictions but also possesses physically interpretable latent representations.
-At this stage, we would like to remind the reader of the definitions of \emph{restriction} and \emph{constraint}, in relation to the level of physics knowledge embedded, given in \Cref{sec:introduction}.
-PGML employs prior knowledge as a guiding influence during the training process, and so the level of physics constraint is relatively low.
+At this stage, we would like to remind the reader of the definitions of \emph{physics model strictness} and \emph{physics constraint} given in the \Cref{sec:introduction}. \emph{PGML} approaches employ a relatively high reliance on the physics-based model form, in that the assumed physics is imposed in a strict form.
+However, in order to allow for simulation of model discrepancy, the level of physics constraint is relatively low, which means that the learner is not forced to narrowly follow this assumed prescribed form.
+The relaxation of constraints differs between \emph{PGML} and physics-informed (PIML) approaches; \emph{PGML} techniques often reduce constraints through the use of bias or residual modelling, whereas \emph{PIML} schemes employ physics into the loss function as a \emph{target} solution (i.e.\ the solutions are weakly imposed).

-One of the key advantages of \emph{physics-guided} machine learning is its ability to incorporate domain expertise and prior knowledge into the learning process.
+One of the key advantages of \emph{physics-guided} machine learning is its ability to incorporate domain knowledge into the learning process.
 This is particularly beneficial in scenarios where data may be limited, noisy, or expensive to obtain.
-By constraining the model's learning process with physics-based insights, it can more effectively generalize to unseen data and maintain a coherent understanding of the underlying physical mechanisms.
-In order for models to be interpretable, they require a decent level of specificity in terms of their model definitions, which means that PGML-based methods have a relatively large level of physics restriction.
+In comparison to \emph{PEML} techniques that lay lower on our prescribed spectrum, \emph{PGML} methods can offer an increased level of interpretability.
+By steering the model's learning process with physics-based insights, it can more effectively generalize to unseen data and maintain a coherent understanding of the underlying physical mechanisms.